rails/rails/guides/source/working_with_javascript.md

 in generating HTML.
 Sometimes, you want to add a little AJAX to those elements, and Rails has got your back in those cases.

-Because of Unobtrusive JavaScript, the Rails "AJAX helpers" are actually in two
+Because of Unobtrusive JavaScript, the Rails AJAX helpers actually consist of two
-parts: the JavaScript half and the Ruby half.
+parts: the JavaScript part and the Ruby part.
 [rails.js](https://github.com/rails/jquery-ujs/blob/master/src/rails.js)
 provides the JavaScript half, and the regular Ruby view helpers add appropriate tags to your DOM.
 The CoffeeScript in rails.js then listens for these